Web Analytics Made Easy -

 Abstract

-Public opinion towards human-induced climate change is polarized along parti- san lines.
-Indeed, the preponderance of scholarly work suggests that not even direct experiences with the consequences of climate change result in long-lasting effects on opinions or behaviors.
-Our analysis of over 519,000 survey respondents and nearly 30,000 precinct-level voting returns challenges this emerging consensus for one kind of climate change event: sea level rise.
-We find that persistent vulnerability to sea level rise powerfully influences opinions and behaviors on global warming.
-Coastal residents whose communities are affected by sea-level rise are more likely to believe in climate change and be willing to act accordingly.
-This association is strongest among those who are firmly attached to their communities, as opposed to those with the most to lose financially.
-We speculate that sea-level rise is unique in that its effects are not easily mitigated and that the ocean is an ever-present reminder of the inexorable toll of climate change.
+Public opinion towards human-induced climate change is polarized along partisan lines.
+Indeed, the preponderance of scholarly work suggests that not even direct experiences with the consequences of climate change result in durable effects on opinions or behaviors.
+Our analysis of over 519,000 survey respondents and nearly 30,000 precinct-level voting returns challenges this emerging consensus for one kind of climate change event: rising sea levels.
+We find that persistent vulnerability to rising sea levels is associated with opinions and behaviors about global warming.
+Coastal residents affected by sea-level rise are more likely to support climate mitigation policy.
+This association is strongest among those firmly attached to their communities, as opposed to those with the most to lose financially.
+We speculate that sea-level rise is exceptionally salient in the minds of those affected as an ever-present reminder of the inevitable toll of climate change.